 "If I assert that the institution of personal ownership in land and capital is the cause of the workers being deprived of part of their output, I am by no means suggesting that the ability to make use of a certain amount of capital to employ a large number of workers in productive activity is not a public service which deserves to receive compensation.
 Common sense tells us otherwise.
-Not only knowledge, but also moral strength and moral action are required to successfully supervise a large group of workers in a productive enterprise. . .
+Not only knowledge, but also moral strength and moral action are required to successfully supervise a large group of workers in a productive enterprise...
 Services of this kind, however, are not rendered by the productive workers themselves and by the nature of their occupations they are unable to render such services.
 But these services are absolutely necessary for national production.
 Therefore, since a claim can be made for compensation for any social service, no one should question that capitalists, landowners, entrepreneurs, and managers of enterprises can also demand compensation for themselves for the above-mentioned useful and necessary services with as much right as anyone else making claims for services provided... such as, for example, a minister of trade or public works, assuming that he fulfills his duties.
 Furthermore, these services, just like the services of judges, teachers, physicians, etc., can receive their compensation only from the output of the workers, for there is no other source of material wealth."6

 Rodbertus, starting from the basic position of social-democracy according to which the intelligentsia is a non-participant in capitalist exploitation, follows social-democracy's logic which leads him to a defense of . . . hard-working business owners.
 But is Rodbertus really transgressing the scientific aspect of scientific socialism?
 Not in the least.
 His socialist science is characterized by precision just like any other science.
-In the case at hand, science defends the truth that stripping away the means of production from the owners of land and capital does not require depriving them of the fruits of their intellectual labour, any more this happens in an organized manner according to law or in some other way - this is also of little interest to them".
+In the case at hand, science defends the however, actually means "doesn't matter".
+In his polemic with Bernstein, when he is required to give a clear answer to the question as to whether nationalizing would require "a general, simultaneous, and violent expropriation, or rather a gradual change, organized and legal", Kautsky with the feigned naivety of a child replied that "as far as the capitalists are concerned, it does not make any difference if they are expropriated simultaneously or one after the other, nor whether this happens in an organized manner according to law or in some other way - this is also of little interest to them".